MichaelKazembe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 TASK 9.
 Patience, persistence and perspiration make an unbeatable combination for succes: Write a program that prints all possible combinations of single-digit numbers.

 TASK 10.
 Inventing is a combination of brains and materials.
 The more brains you use, the less material you need: Write a program that prints all possible different combinations of two digits

+TASK 11.
+The success combination in business is: Do what you do better... and: do more of what you do:Write a program that prints all possible different combinations of three digits.
 .